cccbr/runningatower/content/docs/buildingateam/planning/index.md

 ![Ringers at Southrepps, Norfolk](southrepps.jpg)

 {{<hint warning>}}
-These are only ideas of ways of possibly arranging ringing.
+These are only suggestions of ways of arranging ringing.
 {{</hint>}}

 ## Timing